 Morning.
 Fold futon.
 Curtains.
 Sunshine.
 It rained.
 Pack.
 Food.

 Time slips by too quickly.
 Before I know it, I’m rushing to write down a thank-you card for the Tanakas, a postcard for Aurelie, and an osamefuda, nameslip, which henros give when they receive o-settai.
-I prepare one for Cafe Hikousen too so I can drop off on the way out of town.
+I prepare one for Cafe Hikousen that I can drop off on the way out of town.

-With everything tidied up, I rush out the and through the town.
+With everything tidied up, I rush out the and through Shishikui.
 I stop outside Cafe Hikousen to check some WiFi updates before going in to give them the osamefuda, but the owner from yesterday races out to offer another coffee.
 I apologize for not being able to stay, as I have to rush to catch the bus in the next town at Kannoura.
 That bus will take me down the coast to Cape Muroto.
 I have time for coffee, but not to chat, and don’t want to impose more on their generosity.
 Next time!

 Why am I still doing this?
 The sky is grey.
 I have the full rainy season and scorching summer ahead.
 I’m not Buddhist.
 I’m a borderline cynic.
 But you have to believe in something to put yourself through this ridiculousness.
-I don’t know what it is, but I do know that there is something bigger than my comprehensive list of reasons.
-All I know is that I wanted to do it.
+I don’t know what it is, but I do know that there is something bigger than my list of reasons.
+I know I wanted to do it.

 A thought from yesterday returns to me: